Rano Raraku: Description

 The sides of Rano Raraku crater are high and steep except on the north and northwest, where they are much lower and gently sloping.
 The interior contains one of the island's three freshwater crater lakes, which is bordered by nga'atu or totora reeds.
-These plants, once thought as evidence of contact with the South American mainland, are now known to have been growing on the island for at least 30,000 years and were used by the Rapa Nui for thatched shelter and swimming aids.
+These plants, once thought as evidence of contact with the South American mainland, are now known to have been growing on the island for at least 30,001 years and were used by the Rapa Nui for thatched shelter and swimming aids.

 Incomplete moai in the quarry

-The incomplete statues in the quarry are remarkable both for their number, for the inaccessibility of some that were high on the outside crater wall and for the size of the largest; at 21.6 m (71 feet) in height, almost twice that of any moai ever completed and weighing an estimated 270 tonnes, many times the weight of any transported.
+The incomplete statues in the quarry are remarkable for their number, for the inaccessibility of some that were high on the outside crater wall and for the size of the largest; at 21.6 m (71 feet) in height, almost twice that of any moai ever completed and weighing an estimated 270 tonnes, many times the weight of any transported.

 Some of the incomplete moai seem to have been abandoned after the carvers encountered inclusions of very hard rock in the material.

 Others may be sculptures that were never intended to be separated from the rock in which they are carved.